nylenylenyle/PythonToSQL_Project1/README.md

 The goal is to extract **critical business insights** from Walmart sales data.
 Python is used for **data processing and cleaning**, PostgreSQL and SQL for **advanced querying**, and the Kaggle API for **data acquisition**.

+Q.1	How many orders were placed and items sold using each payment method?
+Q.2	What are the highest rated categories at each Walmart branch?
+Q.3	What are the busiest days of the week at each branch?
+Q.4	Calculate the quantity of items sold per payment method Q.5	What are the average, minimum, and maximum rating of each category in each city?
+Q.6	What are the total profits for each category?
+Q.7	What is the most common payment method at each branch?
+Q.8	How many sales were made in the morning, afternoon, and evening?
+Q.9	Which five branches saw the largest percentage decline in sales?

 ---

 ## Tools & Technologies